tdownie0/music-theor-ease/topics/Fundamentals/ch5.md

 console.log(teamWithHighestScore); // { name: "Tigers", players: 25, score: 900 }
 ```

-Here we see two other common functional methods, `.filter()` and `.reduce()`.
-With `.filter()`, each value
+Here we see other common functional methods.
+We will start with `.filter()` and `.reduce()`.
+With `.filter()`,
-is compared against the logic condition provided, and only returns the values that evaluate to true.
+each value is compared against the logic condition provided, and only returns the values that evaluate to true.
-In the case of reduce, it takes two values which can be named anything but are referred to as the
+In the case of `.reduce()`, it takes two values which can be named anything but are referred to as the
-accumulator and the currentValue often.
-In this case we name the variables the same as well.
+`accumulator` and the `currentValue` often.
+In this case we follow this naming of the variables.
 In the
-function we see that both values are added together, and a 0 value is provided after the comma behind
+function we see that both values are added together, and a 0 value is provided as a second parameter (after the
-`currentValue`.
+comma behind `currentValue`).
 This initializes the `accumulator` to a base value.
-In our first example we see that
+In our first example we see
-the values are looped over and we receive 15 as a final value.
-We see in the following example
+that the values are looped over and we receive 15 as a final value.
+For the example that follows
-that a value of 10 is passed as a base beforehand, and we receive a value of 25.
+a value of 10 is passed as a base beforehand, and we receive a value of 25.
 In both cases the
-accumulator is returned.
+`accumulator` is returned.

 Next we are introduced to `.find()`.
 In the first example we see that a list (or array) of people
-objects are provided, and we look for someone who is greater or equal to 35.
+objects are provided, and we look for someone who is greater or equal to 35 in age.
 As a result, we
 find the object with the name `"Charlie"` as a match.
 We see the difference from `.filter()` here is that
 the object containing the name `"David"` also meets the criteria, but only the 'Charlie' object is
 returned.
 Unlike `.filter()`, `.find()` will only return the first result it finds.

 The second example with `.find()` is a bit more complicated.
 Here we use `.find()`, and in the comparison
-we access the `Math` object that comes with Javascript (built-in object), and access the max function,
+we access the `Math` object that comes with Javascript (built-in object), and access the `.max()` method,
 which returns the largest value from its passed parameters.
 We also see that our `.find()` method passes
 more than one parameter (just like all the others covered can optionally).
 These include the value `team`,
 the index `index`, and the array `array` which is the array itself that `.find()` was called against.
 With
 the array, we are able to perform a rather recent addition to the JS ecosystem, the spread operator
 (`...`).
+This actually expands an iterable object (something that can be looped over) into individual elements,
-This actually expands the array from the object provided.
+here being an array from the object provided.
 So in this case `Math.max()` will
 actually look like this with the values, `Math.max(900, 500, 700)`.
 Using the spread operator is also
 useful for spreading itself in new arrays or objects to copy values.
 These copies only return shallow
 versions of their actual values, copying nested objects and arrays by reference.
 The term "shallow" will
 be explained in more detail shortly.
 With a copy of the original array, we then iterate over the original
-again, but this time with `.map()` to supply `Math.max()` with an array to spread for the score values, so
+again, but this time with `.map()` to supply `Math.max()` with a spread of an array for the score values.
+With
+this we do not have to assign an additional variable with the result of the operation.
+Afterwards,
-that then `.find()` can compare itself against the highest value found within the `teams` object.
+`.find()` can now compare itself against the highest `team.score` found within the `teams` object.

 ## Reference in Memory and Shallow Copies